MrEfrem/redux-fly/docs/API.md

 #### Remarks
 * Mounting path is required and must be transferred through argument and(or) prop.
 * If action prefix isn't transferred through argument and prop, then action prefix will be filled to mounting path.
-* If Redux store isn't created and isn't provides to components, then Redux store is automatic created with support [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).
+* If prop `reduxMountPath` isn't specified and redux store isn't created and isn't provides to components, then Redux store is automatic created with support [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).
+But if prop `reduxMountPath` is specified and redux store isn't created and isn't provides to components, then will throwing error, because prop `reduxMountPath` means mount point for state of reused component.

 #### Example
 ```javascript